priyatoshy/Word-Similarity-Visualization-REST-API/README.md

-# Word-Similarity-Visualization-REST-API
-An Web Application and A REST API built using Flask,Chart.JS &amp; NLTK.We can see similar words in a bargrah format and use the REST API as well
+• Flask Web Application for finding out similar words of a given word.

+• It Provides an bargraph with words and similarity scores for further clarification.

+• It comes with a REST API.